 Aphids transmit the rosette virus and damage groundnut plants by feeding on it.
-You can spray with insecticides to control aphids.
+You can spray with Karate 5EC (Lambda-cyhalothrin) to control aphids.
+Follow instructions from the manufacturer or seek advice from an extension worker on how to use Karate